 And so, they do not really give you instruction on family.
 They are just basically genealogy telling you who someone belongs to.

-And as I have already alluded, most instruction regarding family, and family relations is dealt with under the subjects of marriage, and childrearing; not as "this is family instruction."
+As I have already alluded, most instruction regarding family, and family relations is dealt with under the subjects of marriage, and childrearing; not as "this is family instruction."
 You have to get it through the institutions of marriage and childrearing.

 Genesis 1:27-28 So God created man in His own image; in the image of God He created him; male and female He created them.
 Then God blessed them, and God said to them, "Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth."